-Technical documentation requires years of experience and expertise on the subject matter, especially if you’re working in complex fields like pharma, biologics, computer science, and other similar industries.
+Technical documentation requires years of experience and expertise on the subject matter, especially if you’re working in complex fields like industrial, medical, computer science, and other similar industries.
 That’s why you need to follow good documentation practices.

 There’s a difference between best practices for technical writing and good documentation practices.
 It’s crucial to understand that difference as a technical writer because it will help you develop better technical documentation.